AmitChavan985/AIS2025Intern_Amit_chavan/README.md

 # AIS2025Intern_Amit_chavan
+#Task 1
-Task 1 -1.
-Numbers in Python.
+1. Numbers in Python.
         2. Operators in Python.
         3. Lists in Python.
         4. Tuples in Python.